yusufmalik2008/discontinued-spring-microservices/README.md

 Perfect for learning NATS, microservices patterns, and event-driven architecture without heavy frameworks.

+i discontinued this because java spring boot was too heavy on my laptop and i decided to discontinue, i am going to deploy more microservice projects though probably with lightweight frameworks

 ### Features
 - Single Spring Boot app that **publishes** and **subscribes** to NATS
 - REST endpoint to trigger `OrderCreatedEvent`